ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 When using shared file-level storage, a 2TB NFS share is attached to the hosts that comprise the initial VMware cluster.
 This share, known as the management share, is used for management components such as the VMware vCenter Server, Platform Services Controller, and VMware NSX.
 The storage is attached via the NFSv3 protocol and can support up to 4000 IOPS.

-Figure 3.
+Figure 2.
 NFS shares attached to VMware deployment

 ![NFS shares attached to VMware deployment](physical_nfs.svg "NFS shares attached to VMware deployment: management share and customer specified share")

 You can allocate and mount additional file shares for your workloads at the time of purchase or later within the console.
-You can select from the available {{site.data.keyword.cloud_notm}} Endurance file storage capacity options and performance tiers in the corresponding {{site.data.keyword.CloudDataCent}}.
+You can select from the available {{site.data.keyword.cloud_notm}} Endurance file storage capacity options and performance tiers in the corresponding {{site.data.keyword.CloudDataCent_notm}}.
 All shares are attached using the NFSv3 protocol.
 Additionally, it is possible to attach NFSv3 file shares by applying the NetApp ONTAP Select offering.

-{{site.data.keyword.CloudDataCents}} that offer the 10 IOPS/GB performance tier also include provider-managed encryption of data at rest (AES-256 encryption), and are backed by all-flash storage.
+{{site.data.keyword.CloudDataCents_notm}} that offer the 10 IOPS/GB performance tier also include provider-managed encryption of data at rest (AES-256 encryption), and are backed by all-flash storage.
 The 10 IOPS/GB performance tier is limited to a maximum capacity of 4 TB.
 For more information about the shared NAS used in this solution, see the [Shared storage architecture](https://www.ibm.com/cloud/garage/files/AttachedStorageSolutionArchitecture_v1.0.pdf).

-## Related links
+### Related links

 * [Cloud Foundation Bill of Materials](../../sddc/sd_bom.html)
 * [vCenter Server Bill of Materials](../../vcenter/vc_bom.html)